Skip to main content

 Kyle Wilson Headshot

-Kyle Wilson, CPA, CMA is the Senior Vice President, Sales Director of Business Development for the Commercial Finance Division at eCapital.
-Kyle is responsible for leading business development efforts throughout North America, supporting eCapital’s mission to empower companies by accelerating their access to capital.
-Kyle ensures the company’s highly skilled team of business development professionals are well-positioned to support market needs.
+Kyle Wilson, SVP, Business Development Officer, is responsible for business development efforts throughout North America, supporting eCapital’s mission to empower companies by accelerating their access to capital.

 More Great Reads